goatandsheep/goatandsheep/beatcaps.md

 ### Future projects

-* Haptics player to use captions files
+* Haptics DJ player to stream haptics from multiple Beatcaps files such as for DJing
+* Plugin for digital music production software
+* Custom haptic device integration using Web Gamepad API

 ## Related Open Source Repos